Images

 This tab is enabled for installed images.

-The Related Containers tab displays all MCP, Adapter or Interceptor containers related to the selected version of the image.
+The Related Containers tab displays all MCP, Adapter, Application or Interceptor containers related to the selected version of the image.

 Add containers